GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-isolation-guide/index.md

 4. If cross-origin resources loaded into iframes involve another layer of iframes, recursively apply steps described in this section before moving forward.
-5. Once you confirm that all cross-origin resources are opt-in, set the `Cross-Origin-Embedder-Policy: require-corp` header on the cross-origin resources loaded into iframes.
+5. Once you confirm that all cross-origin resources are opted-in, set the `Cross-Origin-Embedder-Policy: require-corp` header on the cross-origin resources loaded into iframes.
 6. Make sure there are no cross-origin popup windows that require communication